BenthicSubstrateMapping/PyHum/docs/README.rst

 About
 ======

-PyHum - a Python framework for reading and processing data from low-cost sidescan sonar
+PyHum - a Python framework for reading and processing data from a Humminbird low-cost sidescan sonar

 PyHum is an open-source project dedicated to provide a generic Python framework for reading and exporting data from Humminbird(R) instruments, carrying out rudimentary radiometric corrections to the data, classify bed texture, and produce some maps on aerial photos and kml files for google-earth

+The software is designed to read Humminbird data (.SON, .IDX, and .DAT files) and works on both sidescan and downward-looking echosounder data, where available.

 Some aspects of the program are detailed in:
 Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, in press.